Editor’s note: The EIDL program is reopened as of June 15th. You can apply today through the SBA’s online portal.

 |Corporations||Payroll expenses||Payroll reports|

 Draws and distributions are not subject to these taxes and cannot be used in the PPP loan amount calculation.
-If you are a sole prop or partnership and did not have a net profit reported in 2019 (i.e. you had a net loss), you also would not be eligible for the PPP.
+If you are a sole prop or partnership and did not report a net profit in 2019 (i.e. you had a net loss), you also would not be eligible for the PPP.

 Further reading: Owner Draws and the Paycheck Protection Program